-Recently I was asked to alter a jumpsuit for some women from a pie baking company.
+Recently I was asked about altering a jumpsuit for some women with a pie baking company.
 They always wear jumpsuits to protect their clothing from the messy job of baking.
-She had found Berne jumpsuits to be the closest fitting for women, but they still needed alterations to look more girly and less boxy.
+They found Berne jumpsuits to be the closest fitting for women.
+But they still needed alterations to look more girly and less boxy.
 Here’s the original jumpsuit, designed for a man:

-We decided to take width out in the chest area, taper the legs and shorten the leg length.
-Here are the step by step instructions on altering a jumpsuit.
+We took width out in the chest area, tapered and shortened the leg length.
+Here are the step by step instructions on how to alter a jumpsuit.

 Steps to altering a jumpsuit:

-We started with the chest area.
+Start with the chest area.
 The armpit seam is the easiest place to begin when altering a jumpsuit or a shirt.
-While the jumpsuit was on the wearer, we marked with safety pins which areas needed taking in and how much.
+While the jumpsuit is on the wearer, mark with safety pins which areas needed taking in and how much.
 Make sure to have the wearer move around to make sure they can still move comfortably after the changes have been made.
-I’ve found that safety pins work better than straight pins when marking because they won’t fall out when the garment is being taken off- unmarking your place and they won’t stick into the wearer either.
+Safety pins work better than straight pins because they won’t fall out when the garment is being taken off.
+Ans safety pins won’t stick into the wearer either.

-Take note of the measurements- you will need them to mark the other side of the jumpsuit and when you turn the jumpsuit inside out and remark where the actual sewing and trimming will take place.
+Take note of the measurements- you will need them to mark the other side of the jumpsuit.
+Also when you turn the jumpsuit inside out and re-mark where the actual sewing and trimming will take place.

 Once you have taken note of the measurements, remove all of the safety pins.